OceanParcels/Lagrangian_diags/docs/contributing.md

 ## Project structure

 You are welcome to contribute by improving the code for already existing methods or by adding new code for additional methods and diagnostics.
-In general, we aim to provide the code for the different methods as functions (see here: [./Diagnostics/Functions](https://github.com/OceanParcels/Lagrangian_diags/tree/main/Diagnostics/Functions)), that are then applied and explained in jupyter notebooks (see here: [./docs/tutorials/](https://github.com/OceanParcels/Lagrangian_diags/tree/main/docs/tutorials/)) by making use of the output of a set of very basic example particle simulations (to be found here: [./Simulations/](https://github.com/OceanParcels/Lagrangian_diags/tree/main/Simulations)).
-Please let us know in case the particle trajectory sets/simulations are inadequate for your diagnostic, so that we can adjust or expand our data sets.
+In general, we aim to provide stand alone tutorial notebooks (in [./docs/tutorials/](https://github.com/OceanParcels/Lagrangian_diags/tree/main/docs/tutorials/)) by making use of the output of a set of very basic example particle simulations (to be found here: [./Simulations/](https://github.com/OceanParcels/Lagrangian_diags/tree/main/Simulations)).
+If the simulation data is not adequate for your analysis, you can generate your own using xarray or download it in the notebook.

-If the provided example particle trajectory datasets or simulations are inadequate for your diagnostic, please inform us so we can update or expand the datasets.

 ### Running the notebooks